Visual Math for Kids: Learn While Playing

 Frequently asked questions

-Does it have audio?
+Does the math game have audio?

-Yes, the game includes voice narration that reads each question aloud at the start of the round and celebrates correct answers with positive sounds.
+The math game includes voice narration that reads each question aloud at the start of the round and celebrates correct answers with positive sounds.
 Audio is available in all 4 site languages (Spanish, English, Portuguese and French) using the native voice from the device's operating system.
 It can be turned on or off with a single button visible in the game bar at any moment.
 It's especially useful for kids who can't read yet and for parents who want to reinforce auditory recognition of numbers, math words (plus, minus, equals) and encouragement phrases.
 Sound effects also provide immediate feedback without interrupting the gameplay experience.

 How do stickers work?